N12 – Terminating a Tenancy for Purchaser’s Own Use

 Monthly Tenancy

-If your tenancy is on a month to month basis, Form N12 can be given at any time after a purchase and sale agreement is signed, but the termination date must match with the end of a rent period.
+If your tenancy is on a month-to-month basis, Form N12 can be given at any time after a purchase and sale agreement is signed, but the termination date must match with the end of a rent period.

 Be careful of the rent due date as this will affect the termination date.